atai2724/Awheezy/README.md

   "- **Humidity:** Moisture level (%).",
   "",
   "## License",
-  "Please specify the license for using this dataset."(,fileConn) close(fileConn)
+  "Please specify the license for using this dataset."